bansky0/codeSound/README.md

 # codeSound
-Audio-Visual System, It generate sounds while a user interact with mouse creating visual mages.
+Audio-Visual System.
+It generates sounds while a user interact with mouse creating visual mages.